jackspaniel/yukon/README.md

 $ node demoServer
 ```
 ## To Do
+1. Consider using apiSim approach for any non REST data gathering.
+IE - node wraps any request to say Mongo, in an API call and uses itself as the API server.
+This would be huge for code clarity, as the yukon app would never have to worry about connecting to anything other than a REST API.
+Also this would make it trivially simple to split the data gathtering client and web client onto different servers - as the api server url would just be a config property.
+Big question - is there a lot of performance overheard to node making an REST http call to itself?
+Is the perf hit worth it for code clarity and flexiblity?
-1. Reconsider stub behavior for parallel-api.
+2. Reconsider stub behavior for parallel-api.
 Should all stubs move to apiSim behavior?
 What about brand new nodules where nothing is known about the API yet?

 ## Features for future consideration
 + __Flesh out more plugins.__ Currently only the paralle-api plugin is fully operational.
 I need real-world sites to test this out on.
 (Free consulting!)